 Enter Bird's Name in Search Box:

 Species: The House Finch (Carpodacus mexicanus) is a native bird to western North America and into Mexico and Central America.
-Was introduced into a New York city park in the 1940's.
-Today, this finch species is one of the most populated birds on the continent, covering a very large area of North America.
-It is not uncommon to see different variants in the colours of House Finches, yellow and orange coloured House Finch are seen, especially, in the western regions.
+It was introduced into a New York city park in the 1940's.
+Today, this finch species is one of the most populous birds on the continent, covering a very large area of North America.
+It is not uncommon to see different variants in the colours of House Finches, yellow and orange coloured House Finch are seen, especially in the western regions.